Create a configured LaTeX manuscript folder with scikit-package

 (Recommended) Customize the your LaTeX repositories

-to create a manuscript folder is the ability to customize LaTeX repositories for different manuscripts.
-The following steps will help you create a LaTeX repository to be used by package create manuscript
+The flexibility of using package create manuscript to create a manuscript folder is the ability to customize LaTeX repositories for different manuscripts.
+The following steps will help you create a LaTeX repository to be used by package create manuscript.

 Example